Assistance for Substance Abuse: For members, their families, and staff.

 Today, many of our patients are abusing a diverse assortment of drugs.
 Both patients and dentists can fall prey to addiction to alcohol, prescription drugs, and illegal drugs.
 Addiction can have a devastating impact on a dentist’s ability to practice.
 Too many of our colleagues have lost their practices, their families and even their lives to addiction.
 Sadly, they often fail to seek help due to fear that others will learn their secret.
 They do not realize that their colleagues, staff, families and patients may already know their secret.

 Practicing a profession while impaired can result in a charge of unprofessional conduct.
 When you speak with our Peer Assistance Coordinator, Dr. Bob Herzog – or any of the Committee’s members, your interactions are confidential and non-punitive.
-The Committee never refers a dentist to OPD or any other agency.
-When a dentist’s license is at risk, the Committee can help the dentist protect his/her license and privilege to practice through the New York State Education Department’s Professional Assistance Program (PAP).
+The Committee never refers a dentist to the Office of Professional Discipline (ODP) or any other agency.
+When a dentist’s license is at risk, the Committee can help the dentist protect his/her license and privilege to practice through the New York State Education Department’s Professional Assistance Program.

 If you or a colleague are struggling with substance misuse or addiction, it is easy to get help.
 Contact Dr. Bob Herzog at 716-830-3055; or Ms. Jacquie Donnelly at NYSDA, 800-255-2100 ext.
 250. Your call is confidential.